darasus/ai-blog/content/why-hip-hop-music-rules-the-world.md

   of different cultures, with vibrant colors and bold patterns being staples of the scene.
 It is a vibrant subculture that has helped millions of young people feel more empowered and connected.
+intro: >-
+  In the aftermath of the whirlwind that was 2017, it’s becoming increasingly apparent that hip-hop music is the most important genre in contemporary culture.
+Today, there are more ways than ever to access and enjoy hip-hop music; from streaming services like Spotify and Apple Music to video sharing sites like YouTube, SoundCloud and Vimeo.
+Indeed, it’s safe to say that hip-hop has infiltrated almost every aspect of modern life... so why does this subculture continue to flourish?

+  Hip hop is a brilliant hybrid of different genres, with influences stemming from blues, gospel, jazz, reggae and rock.
+Its explosive popularity can be attributed to a number of factors: its wordplay ethos; its roots as an African-American art form; its non-commercial nature as an underground scene; and its potential as a unifying force for disenfranchised youth across the globe.

+  Let's take a look at why Hip Hop rules the world…
 ---

 ## Wordplay is at the heart of hip-hop